wonder-filka/smart-home-nextjs-nestjs/README.md

 # Smart home app

-This project is a smart home system developed using MUI,ZZ Next.js, Nest.js and MySQL technologies.
+This project is a smart home system developed using MUI, Next.js, Nest.js and MySQL technologies.

 ![](./1.png)